Master Gardener (film): Production

 It was announced in September 2021 that Joel Edgerton and Sigourney Weaver had been cast in the film, written and directed by Paul Schrader.
 Filming began in Louisiana on February 3, 2022, and was scheduled to take place in the St. Francisville area through early March.
 On February 8, it was announced that two more actors joined the cast, Quintessa Swindell (replacing Zendaya, whom Schrader originally had in mind), and Esai Morales.

 Release

-Master Gardener had its world premiere at the 79th Venice International Film Festival on September 3, 2022.
+Master Gardener had its world premiere out of competition at the 79th Venice International Film Festival on September 3, 2022.
+The film had a limited theatrical release in the United States by Magnolia Pictures on May 19, 2023.
+It was released digitally by Magnolia Home Entertainment on June 6, 2023.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 66%, based on 29 reviews, and an average rating of 6.7/10.
+Box office

+Master Gardener grossed $667,114 in North America and $761,481 in other territories, for a total worldwide of $1.4 million, against a production budget of $4 million.

+Critical response

+Accolades

+Weaver was nominated for the Florida Film Critics Circle Award for Best Supporting Actress.
+"Space and Time", written by S.G.
+Goodman and performed by Mereba, was nominated for Original Song – Independent Film at the 14th Hollywood Music in Media Awards.